 This two-year, master's degree program offers health care practitioners, administrators, members of the insurance and managed care industries, public policy advocates, and others involved in health care the opportunity to study the issues, processes and concepts that determine the framework and function of American health care law.
 As the law and health care delivery become increasingly interconnected, it is essential for those in the industry to keep pace with the significant changes in health law and their impact on the health care system.

-Each student will complete 6 10-week term, attend three brief on-campus Institutes for the Study of Health Law, and complete an Individual Research Project in seminar format.
+Each student will complete 6 10-week term and complete an Individual Research Project in seminar format.
 Students take two courses per term, except for the final term, during which only one course is required.
 Thereafter, students have approximately six months to complete an in-depth research project.

 Online students are guided through interactive class lessons over the Internet, working closely with faculty members and exchanging ideas with fellow classmates online.

 Required interactivity is both asynchronous and synchronous.
 Students will often find themselves online nearly everyday.
 Such interactivity promotes a high-quality learning experience and differentiates this program from a correspondence or "self-study" program.

 A student learning online will receive passwords to access his or her courses.
 At each course site, the student will find reading assignments, links to materials pertinent to the course, a syllabus, a statement of the course goals, a number of hypothetical problems, lecture notes, live classroom chats, a threaded discussion board, and a quiz.
 The assignments, materials, problems, lectures and quizzes will be organized by module, with each module representing a major topic of the course.
 Modules will roughly correspond to weeks.
 (In other words, a 10-week-long course will contain either 10 modules or nine modules and a week for a final examination.)